scottdaniel/get_java_and_R_to_play_nicely/README.md

 [1] ‘1.1.463’
 ```
 # Preliminary
+I wanted this because I like using two R packages that require Java to play nicely with R (`xlsx` and `Crossover`).
 This took me the better half of a day to figure out, so I thought a guide would be useful to avoid future frustration.
 Of course, YMMV.

 This is approximately based off of: http://www.owsiak.org/r-3-4-rjava-macos-and-even-more-mess/